neozhang307/SyncMicrobenchmark/README.md

 ## Citation
-  For the study of implicit barrier synchronization, please cite:

-  Lingqi Zhang, Mohamed Wahib, Satoshi Matsuoka.
-Understanding the Overheads of Launching CUDA Kernels.
-Poster presented at: The 48th International Conference on Parallel Processing (ICPP 2019); 2019 August 5-8; Kyoto, Japan.

   This research will be published in IPDPS20.
 Please cite:

   Lingqi Zhang, Mohamed Wahib, Haoyu Zhang, Satoshi Matsuoka.
 A Study of Single and Multi-device Synchronization Methods in Nvidia GPUs.
 InProceedings of the IPDPS 2020.